2021 Gator Bowl Betting

 - Rutgers +14 (+100)

-The Deacons have gone 6–7 against the spread (ATS) this season, but they’re 5–4 ATS as a favourite.
+The Deacons have gone 6–7 against the spread (ATS) this season, but they’re 5–4 ATS as a favorite.
 The Scarlet Knights are 6–6 ATS, but they’re only 2–4 ATS as an underdog.
-If you’d like to wager on this point spread, then you can do so at William Hill.

 Gator Bowl Over/Under Odds

 The over/under (totals) is a bet on whether two teams will go over or under the line.
-So far, every Canadian online sportsbook is featuring the same totals line:
+So far, every US online sportsbook is featuring the same totals line: